-30 fighting days left for Ukraine’s offensive - US Army chief
+Ukraine offensive could have only 30 days left - US Army chief

 Ukraine has little more than 30 days left of fighting before the weather hinders its counter-offensive, the top-ranking US military officer says.